-The MSCI Emerging Markets index captures large and mid cap representation across 23 Emerging Markets (“EM”) countries.
-EM countries include: Brazil, Chile, China, Colombia, Czech Republic, Egypt, Greece, Hungary, India, Indonesia, Korea, Malaysia, Mexico, Peru, Philippines, Poland, Russia, Qatar, South Africa, Taiwan, Thailand, Turkey and United Arab Emirates.
-With 838 constituents, the index covers approximately 85% of the free float-adjusted market capitalization in each country.
+The MSCI Emerging Markets index captures large and mid cap representation across 24 Emerging Markets (“EM”) countries.
+EM countries include: Brazil, Chile, China, Colombia, Czech Republic, Egypt, Greece, Hungary, India, Indonesia, Korea, Kuwait, Malaysia, Mexico, Peru, Philippines, Poland, Russia, Qatar, South Africa, Taiwan, Thailand, Turkey and United Arab Emirates.
+With 1,387 constituents, the index covers approximately 85% of the free float-adjusted market capitalization in each country.

-The MSCI ACWI index captures large and mid cap representation across 23 Developed Markets (“DM”) and 23 EM countries.
-DM countries include: Australia, Austria, Belgium, Canada, Denmark, Finland, France, Germany, Hong Kong, Ireland, Israel, Italy, Japan, Netherlands, New Zealand, Norway, Portugal, Singapore, Spain, Sweden, Switzerland and the UK.
-With 2,491 constituents, the index covers approximately 85% of the global investable equity opportunity set.
+The MSCI ACWI index captures large and mid cap representation across 23 Developed Markets (“DM”) and 24 EM countries.
+DM countries include: Australia, Austria, Belgium, Canada, Denmark, Finland, France, Germany, Hong Kong, Ireland, Israel, Italy, Japan, Netherlands, New Zealand, Norway, Portugal, Singapore, Spain, Sweden, Switzerland, the UK and the US.
+With 2,900 constituents, the index covers approximately 85% of the global investable equity opportunity set.

 The Russell 2000 index is a small-cap stock market index of the bottom 2,000 stocks in the Russell 3000 Index, which seeks to be a broad measure of the US equities market.

-The MSCI ACWI ex USA Small Cap index captures small cap representation across 22 of 23 Developed Markets (DM) countries (excluding the US) and 23 EM countries.
-With 1,858 constituent, the index covers approximately 85% of the global equity opportunity set outside the US.
+The MSCI ACWI ex USA Small Cap index captures small cap representation across 22 of 23 Developed Markets (DM) countries (excluding the US) and 24 EM countries.
+With 4,386 constituents, the index covers approximately 14% of the global equity opportunity set outside the US.

 Risks of investing in Axiom products and strategies: